hoppersroppers/fundamentals/README.md

 If you have any questions, hit us on Twitter @hoppersroppers.

 If you have recommended changes or feedback, this is all available on GitHub for anyone to submit issues or pull requests.
 Thanks for the help!

+# LICENSE:

+You do not have permission to do anything with this other than read it.
+I'm working on an actual license.